jdeathe/centos-ssh/README.md

 To connect to the running container use:

 ```
-$ ssh -p <container-port> \
+$ ssh -p {container-port} \
   -i ~/.ssh/id_rsa_insecure \
-  app-admin@<docker-host-ip> \
+  app-admin@{docker-host-ip} \
   -o StrictHostKeyChecking=no
 ```

 ### Custom Configuration

 If using the optional data volume for container configuration you are able to customise the configuration.
-In the following examples your custom docker configuration files should be located on the Docker host under the directory ```/var/lib/docker/volumes/<volume-name>/``` where ```<volume-name>``` should identify the applicable container name such as "volume-config.ssh.pool-1.1.1" if using named volumes or will be an ID generated automatically by Docker.
+In the following examples your custom docker configuration files should be located on the Docker host under the directory ```/var/lib/docker/volumes/{volume-name}/``` where ```{volume-name}``` should identify the applicable container name such as "volume-config.ssh.pool-1.1.1" if using named volumes or will be an ID generated automatically by Docker.
 To identify the correct path on the Docker host use the ```docker inspect``` command.

 #### [ssh/authorized_keys](https://github.com/jdeathe/centos-ssh/blob/centos-6/etc/services-config/ssh/authorized_keys)